Requests for IT systems are developed into a Project Plan through the steps delineated by the Project Management Office.

 - When major modifications or changes are identified, the IT system may reenter the Planning Phase.

 - The IT System Security Plan will be updated by the system owner to document any changes to security controls implemented for the system and approved by the ISO.
-The IT System Security Plan will be reviewed and approved no less than once every three years.
+The IT System Security Plan will be reviewed and approved no less than once a year for restricted systems and once every three years for non-restricted systems.

 VII.
 Disposition Phase

 When a decision is made to cease use of an IT system the following requirements must be met in the disposition:

 - Make Data Retention Decisions:

 Data handled by the IT system will be retained in accordance with University and/or Commonwealth of Virginia record retention requirements.